2491-NoMythic/NoMythicApp/README.md

 ## Tech

--   SolidJS
+-   SolidJS - React like framework
 -   Typescript
--   TailwindJS
+-   TailwindJS - CSS framwork
--   Daisy (helper for TailwindJS)
+-   Daisy - helper for TailwindJS
--   Google account login
+-   GoogleCloud - account login
+-   Supabase - database in the cloud
+-   Netlify - deploys

+## Keys

+You will need to get your Supabase keys to run.
+If you are not NoMythic, you will have to set up Supabase and GoogleCloud for login.
+These things are beyond the scope of this readme.
+If you are another First Robotics team interrested in this, contact.
+Chris Ward <veggie2u@cyberward.net>

 ## Usage